chuqiaoshen/Git-Influencer/README.md

 spark, algorithms(PageRank), will start from the most easy one.

 * Database
 Mysql, with 9 table corresponding to 9 languages.
+My be used for join later.

 * User Interface
 Flask, user can select the language and they will get recommended users ranking by the social influencer score.